bbauska/JS-Basics-Unlock/README.md

 Callbacks are functions passed as arguments to another function, which executes the callback when an asynchronous operation completes.
-While callbacks help manage asynchronous operations, they can lead to
-\"callback hell\" or \"pyramid of doom,\" where callbacks are nested within callbacks, making the code diffcult to read and maintain.
+While callbacks help manage asynchronous operations, they can lead to &quot;callback hell&quot; or &quot;pyramid of doom,&quot; where callbacks are nested within callbacks, making the code diffcult to read and maintain.

 ![](./images/image199.jpg){width="15.430272309711286in"